 The swimming pool is a highly effective method for ACL tear recovery

-Due to the severity of this type of injury, the ACL tear recovery requires careful planning and progressive set of exercises.
-In a lot of individual cases having ACL reconstruction surgery can be a difficult decision because the rehabilitation period can take as long as 12 months.
+Due to the severity of this type of injury, ACL tear recovery requires careful planning and progressive sets of exercises.
+In a lot of individual cases, having ACL reconstruction surgery can be a difficult decision because the rehabilitation period can take as long as 12 months.

 Swimming after ACL surgery is one activity that is highly effective and should be built into the ACL tear recovery of every program.
 Getting wet and in the pool is an easy way to get back into exercise post-surgery.

-Water exercises are considered to be a key component of your ACL tear recovery and will help strengthen and enrich flexibility for your knee.
+Water exercises are considered a key component of your ACL tear recovery and will help strengthen and enrich the flexibility in your knee.

 ACL Water Exercise 1 – Walking

-Start with walking in the water at approximately waist height.
-Water walking is an excellent first up aqua exercise to help you regain your balance and add some lighter weight resistance.
+Start by walking in the water at approximately waist height.
+Water walking is an excellent first-up aqua exercise to help you regain your balance and add some lightweight resistance.

-Begin with 5 minutes daily and slowly increase the time spent on water-walking sessions up to 30 minutes with a focus on trying to walk as normally as possible.
+Begin with 5 minutes of walking per session.
+Gradually increase the time spent water-walking up to 30 minutes per session, with a focus on trying to walk as normally as possible.

 Learning to flex and extend your knee during your ACL recovery can be a demanding process, but water exercises are low impact and can help you a lot.